 - Sunsets are beautiful at the Belem tower

-- Cool ways to capture the tower, without getting inside is from the side banks of the river Tagus.
+- Cool ways to capture the tower, without getting inside are from the side banks of the river Tagus.

 The beauty of the Jeromerios Monastery can be captured both from inside and outside (with the gardens).